HotpotDesign/Google-Play-Feature-Graphics/README.md

 # Google Play Feature Graphics
-This guide is written by https://hotpot.ai.
+This tutorial is written by https://hotpot.ai.
 We make it easy to create attractive [feature graphics](https://hotpot.ai/templates/google_play_feature_graphic?s=github), [App Store screenshots](https://hotpot.ai/templates/iphone_xs_max?s=github), [Google Play screenshots](https://hotpot.ai/templates/samsung_s9?s=github), Chrome Store screenshots, [app icons](https://hotpot.ai/templates/app_store_icon), and other graphics needed for apps, websites, and extensions.

 This is a companion article to the one on [Google Play Screenshots](https://github.com/HotpotDesign/Google-Play-Screenshots).

 The goal with these posts is to help developers understand the requirements and best practices for marketing apps on the App Store and Google Play.

+We cross-post here on GitHub for developer convenience.

 ## Examples
 [Click here](https://hotpot.ai/templates/google_play_feature_graphic?s=github) to see examples of Google Play Feature Graphics from Hotpot Design.